rcland12/holly-stream/README.md

 - If you are streaming the feed to another device on your local network, set the `STREAM_IP` to the IPV4 address of that device.
 To find the IP address of a device on linux machine run `ip a` and look for it under `wl01` or something similar.
 On a windows machine open Windows Powershell and run `ipconfig` and look for `IP address`.
 - If you are streaming the feed to another server set the `STREAM_IP` to the public IP address for that server.
 Also make sure you expose port 1935 on the firewall and router if necessary for the server your sending the stream to.
 ---
+- The variable `CAMERA_AUDIO` is a boolean to set audio on/off if your camera also has a microphone.
+This variable is required if `OBJECT_DETECTION` is set to False, otherwise it will do nothing.
 - The variable `SANTA_HAT_PLUGIN`, if set to True, will not add a bounding box, but a santa hat to the object with the highest probability score.
 I use this parameter when detecting my dog using a custom model, especially around Christmas!

 Lastly, to receive the stream on the device you picked above you have two options: